Tulane Green Wave men's basketball: History

-New head coach Perry Clark rebuilt the program to unprecedented success, including a 1991–92 season that started 13–0 and ended in the second round of the NCAA Tournament.
+New head coach Perry Clark rebuilt the program to unprecedented success, including a 1991–92 season that started 13–0.
+They made the Metro tournament final in 1992 and lost.
+However, they made it to the second round of the NCAA Tournament.
 The 1992–93 and 1994–95 teams matched that team's success, but Tulane has not approached such heights since.
 Clark resigned in 2000 to coach the Miami Hurricanes.
 The Green Wave failed to make any postseason tournament under Clark's successor, Shawn Finney, or under former Maryland assistant Dave Dickerson.

 Ed Conroy was hired as the new head coach in 2010.
 His teams have seen initial success against out-of-conference foes in each of its seasons but have done poorly in conference games.
 The 2010–11 team finished 13–17 after a 12–3 start, while his 2011–12 team finished 15–16 after starting 14–6.

 On March 14, 2016, Tulane fired Conroy after six years as head coach.
-He was replaced by former longtime NBA coach Mike Dunleavy, Sr. On March 16, 2019, after a 4–27 season, the Tulane athletic department fired Mike Dunleavy Sr.
+He was replaced by former longtime NBA player and coach Mike Dunleavy Sr. On March 16, 2019, after a 4–27 season, the Tulane athletic department fired Dunleavy.
+As of 2023, the head coach is Ron Hunter.